DarkSession/EDVirtualWing/README.md

 A virtual wing allows players to see a live status of more players which are not part of their in-game wing.
 This targets squadrons and other groups which regularly exceed the 4 player limit but still want to participate in activities together.

-## Development
-This application is currently under active development.
-It uses ASP.NET 6 to build the server and Angular 13 as user frontend.
-The application code is available under the MIT license.
-Feel free to host this application yourself (once completed) and/or contribute to it.
-We will also provide a public instance of this application for everyone to participate.
+# Public instance
+A public (alpha stage) instance is available on [virtual-wing.edct.dev](https://virtual-wing.edct.dev/)

+# Host your own instance
+Feel free to host your own instance.
+The application runs on both Windows and Linux.
+More information will follow here about how to host this on your own.

+### Configuration
+`EDVW__ConnectionString`: MariaDB instance connection string.
+`EDVW__HttpOrigin`: Allowed origin for CORS and the WebSocket client.
+`EDVW__FDevClientId`: FDev OAuth Client ID

-### MariaDB
+### Dev - MariaDB
 The application is built to use a MariaDB instance to store its data.
 For development and testing purposes, run a local MariaDB instance using Docker, e.g.
 `docker run --detach --name edvw-mariadb --env MARIADB_USER=dev --env MARIADB_PASSWORD=1234 --env MARIADB_ROOT_PASSWORD=1234 -p 3306:3306 mariadb:latest`

-### Configuration
-`EDVW_MARIADB_CONNECTIONSTRING`: MariaDB instance connection string.
-`EDVW_HTTP_ORIGIN`: Allowed origin for CORS and the WebSocket client.
-`FRONTIER_AUTH_CLIENT_ID`: FDev OAuth Client ID

 ## Idea
 - Web based application.
 Unfortunately only possible for PC based users.
 Everything will be updated live.